virtuocity/alx-higher_level_programming/0x02-python-import_modules/README.md

 ## Random
 A good commit message will explain the why behind your changes.
 In other words, a commit message describes what problem your changes solve and how it solves them.

+5 Steps To Improve Your Git Messages:

++ **Capitalization and Punctuation:** The first word should be capitalized and not end in punctuation.
++ **Commit type:** The type of the commit has to be specified to describe your changes.
+You could use: *Bugfix, Refactor, Hotfix*
++ **Length:** The first line should not be longer than 50 characters and the body should be restricted to a line length of 72 - see Linus Torvalds explanation or this helpful guide
++ **Mood:** Always use imperative mood in the subject because it gives the tone you are giving an order or request
++ **Content:**Direct sentences without phrases like: though, I think, kind Content is very important and if you write it you should consider and answer the following questions while you write it down:

+What is the reason for these changes?
+What was the effect that my changes made?
+Why was the change needed?
+What are the changes in reference to?
 ## Resources
 Read or watch: